Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-b/_index.en.md

 in [alternative 1 and 2 in the final part of app A instructions](../app-a#control-data-in-app-b) , no custom code is required.

 If utilizing alternative 3, the data needs to be actively fetched from the instance.
-This is done by utilising the `ProcessDataRead` method in the `DataProcessor` service along with the `UpdateData` method on the `dataClient`.
+This is done by utilizing the `ProcessDataRead` method in the `DataProcessor` service along with the `UpdateData` method on the `dataClient`.
 See example code below: